kennethtran93/playtime/README.md

 This should be the starting point for your lab3.

 In my case, http://diner.local now shows the default CI welcome page.

+# 2-trivial

+Copy the HTML files into the application/views folder of what will be our app.

+Create simple controllers to load the views.

+Fix the menus, to reference our controllers.

+Fix the image references.